stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 # Settings on Host Project

 The following settings might need the roles of `Shared VPC Admin` or `Network Admin` from the Organization or Host Project:

-1. Add the user account or group that runs Dataflow in the Service project to the shared VPC with `Compute Network User` role, otherwise, the user cannot see the `Network shared to my project` tab on the `VPC network` page in the Service project.
+- Add the user account or group that runs Dataflow in the Service Project to the shared VPC with `Compute Network User` role, otherwise, the user cannot see the `Network shared to my project` tab on the `VPC network` page in the Service project.

+- Add the Dataflow service account from the Service Project, `service-[PROJECT_NUMBER]@dataflow-service-producer-prod.iam.gserviceaccount.com`, to the Shared VPC with the `Compute Network User` role.

 # Setting in Service Project